RenoKomarek/swarc-material/arc42/chapter8.md

 # Deployment View

+The deployment section outlines the strategy and procedures for introducing the system into its operational environment.

 ## CAP

 The CAP theorem tells us that a distributed system can only provide two of the three desired properties: Consistency, Availability and Partition Tolerance.